 an image with larger pixels is less sharp

 • The fourth drawback is that 2.39:1 will

 wouldn’t it be great to have a projector that

 could just switch between formats – with no

 extra lenses, no fuss, and no need for return

 Most movies that are released in commercial theaters today are in 2.39:1(2.40:1) format.
 (People still often call this format 2.35:1 but in fact that format has not been in use since the 1970s when the standard was changed to 2.39:1).

 The term ‘CinemaScope’ is used for all of these different versions, despite the technical differences.
 Important for the home market, of course, Blu-rays are released in 1920x1080 (4K Blu-rays are 3840x2160, with an aspect ratio of 16:9 (1.77:1)).

-The CinemaScope series projectors have a unique automatic aspect ratio detection function, which checks for 2.39:1 content and automatically scales the image to fit the required resolution in this case 5120 x 2160 and of course change back to 16:9 1920x1080 (3840x2160), if you have content in that format.
+The CinemaScope series projectors have a unique automatic aspect ratio detection function.
+It will detect the content aspect ratio and automatically scale the image to fit the required resolution in this case 5120 x 2160 and of course change back to 16:9 (3840x2160) if you have content in that format.
 Where required, clients can manually override the auto aspect detection/switching system and recall a specific, or custom format of their choosing.